World Cup Bracket 2018: Predictions, Odds and Picks Entering Sunday Play

 Carvajal is so out of position that Piqué is moving out of position to cover and it's wrecking the whole line. idk why Azpilicueta or Nacho aren't starting. https://t.co/imE8G7cG4Z

 It will give hope to Russia that they may be able to upset the odds here.
-At the very least, it won't be surprising if they get on the scoresheet.
+At the very least, it wouldn't be surprising if they get on the scoresheet.

-La Roja should still have the edge because of their attacking and creative prowess, though.
+Spain should still have the edge because of their attacking and creative prowess, though.

-Diego Costa has netted three times thus far, while behind him Isco has stood out even alongside Andres Iniesta and David Silva.
+Diego Costa has netted three times, while behind him Isco has stood out even alongside Andres Iniesta and David Silva.

-Per ESPN FC's Dermot Corrigan, the Real Madrid playmaker deserved the goal he netted against Morocco:
+Per ESPN FC's Dermot Corrigan, the Real Madrid playmaker deserved his goal against Morocco:

 Dermot Corrigan @dermotmcorrigan